How to get divorce in Texas

 The spouses must meet the residency requirements of the state of Texas.

-3. You must have fault of no-fault grounds based on which you want to file for a divorce in the state of Texas.
+The interested person must have fault of no-fault grounds based on which he or she wants to file for a divorce in the state of Texas.

-4. You must come to a common agreement with your spouse regarding the issues of custody of child, child support, payment of alimony and property division.
-If this is done, then you can formalize an uncontested divorce.
-If there is no single agreement on any issue, then you file for a contested divorce, which means that the court will independently decide on your dispute.
+The spouse must come to a common agreement with his spouse regarding the issues of custody of child, child support, payment of alimony and property division.
+If this is done, then the spouse can formalize an uncontested divorce.
+If there is no single agreement on any issue, then he or she files for a contested divorce, which means that the court will independently decide on the dispute.

-6. Once the divorce form documents are ready you have to file them to the court.
-And wait while the court will take a decision regarding your case.
+Once the divorce form documents are ready, the interested personhave to file them to the court.
+And wait while the court will take a decision regarding the case.

-If you decided to break off a marriage and want to apply for a divorce in Texas, then to meet residency requirements at least one of the spouses must reside in the state within 6 months before filing the application.
-Moreover you or your spouse must be a resident of the county where you want to get a divorce for at least 90 days.
-Also note that it's a required 60 days waiting period in the state.
+If the spouse decided to break off a marriage and want to apply for a divorce in Texas, then to meet residency requirements at least one of the spouses must reside in the state within 6 months before filing the application.
+Moreover the spouses must be residents of the county where they want to get a divorce for at least 90 days.

 Residents of Texas who are representatives of the armed forces, whose place of dislocation is outside the state or country, are still considered as residents of the state of Texas.
 Representatives of the armed forces who are not residents of the state, but are dislocated at a military base in Texas, at least for the last 6 months, also satisfy residency requirements to be able to file a divorce and fill out Texas divorce papers.